-- Utility and insurance companies will likely need the real address and are not legally required to keep it confidential - Packages cannot be forwarded by the ACP - Alternative options for package delivery includes using pick up hubs, a PO box, or a family member/friend's address.
+- The Virginia Criminal Information Network will have access to the real address.
+If the ACP applicant's abuser is a law enforcement officer, they will have access to the real address through VCIN.
+To prevent this, the ACP participants will have to file for a Protective Order against the abuser. - Packages cannot be forwarded by the ACP - Alternative options for package delivery includes using pick up hubs, a PO box, or a family member/friend's address.